jibriilguure/Privacy-Policy/Nasiye-Booking-privacy-policy.md

 <h2>Information Collection and Use</h2>

 For a better experience while using our Service, we may require you to provide us with your Gmail account if you wish to contact the admins or send booking information to the admins.
 This information will be used to contact you regarding your bookings and will be retained by us as described in this privacy policy.
-The app does NOT use third-party services that may collect information used to identify you.
+The app uses Gmail as a third-party service that may collect information used to identify you.
 Users can view the app content without needing to sign in.

 <h2>Location Information</h2>